 Exactly one year after the release of Wyze Cam in July 2017, Lefun was released to the market in July 2018.
 Like Wyze Cam, Lefun is another phone-connecting baby monitor that is compatible with most iOS and Android phones.

-Lefun WiFi camera is classified on Amazon under the surveillance security cameras and it is currently the third best-selling security camera as of this update in September 2020 and rated 4.5/5 by over 1,900 customers who’ve left a review.
-I’ll mention it again here.
+Lefun WiFi camera is classified on Amazon under surveillance security cameras and was among the best-selling security cameras for some time.
+However, as of this update in March 2022, it is no longer available on Amazon.

-Cocoon Cam Plus has been in the market for barely one year, yet it emerged as the 13th in this list of best baby monitors that require internet, challenging Miku and Nanit Plus.
-Cocoon Cam Plus uses computer vision technology and 2.4GHz frequency to connect the camera and the smartphone app using the WPA2-secured Wi-Fi network.
+We initially included Cocoon Cam Plus as an inexpensive smart baby monitor that challenged Miku and Nanit.
+Similar to other AI monitors, Cocoon Cam Plus uses computer vision technology and relies on the 2.4GHz frequency to connect the camera and the smartphone app using the WPA2-secured Wi-Fi network.
 It uses the most advanced encryption standard, AES-256 bit encryption to ensure that your baby’s privacy is not compromised by hackers.
+There were good reasons for recommending it initially.

 It scored highly and we added it to this list specifically because it is budget-friendly despite being one of the most sophisticated baby monitors in the market.
 It sells for under $150, almost half the price of other wifi video baby monitors that monitor your baby’s breathing and relays the breathing rate per minute(bpm) on an iOS or Android App.
 In addition to its low cost, Cocoon Cam does not have monthly cloud storage fees common with most wifi monitors in the market.